matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 completely new API specifically for extended information.
 However, these approaches could lead to more significant changes to the existing API and higher complexity for client developers.

-## Security Considerations
+### Security Considerations

-Since the profile data is public, there are minimal security risks associated with the transmission of sensitive information; however, it is critical to ensure that all data handled through these endpoints complies with GDPR and other privacy regulations, particularly in the event of user data deletion.
+Since the profile data is public, there are minimal security risks associated with the transmission of sensitive information; however, users should be made aware that any information they add will be visible to others on the federated network.

+Clients *should* inform users that any custom profile fields they add will be publicly accessible, and *should* discourage users from adding sensitive personal information to their profiles.

+Homeservers and clients *must* comply with GDPR and other relevant privacy regulations, particularly regarding data deletion and retention.
+Profile data *should* be cleared when a user is deactivated.
-It is crucial to ensure that clients inform users this data will be public, does not include sensitive personal information, and complies with legal frameworks such as GDPR.
-Homeservers will be encouraged to implement data caching strategies that do not exceed 24 hours to minimise the risk of unintended data persistence.
+While homeservers *should* cache remote profiles, they *should* implement strategies that do not exceed 24 hours to minimize the risk of unintended data persistence.

 ## Unstable Prefixes